cocode/TrekBASIC/README.md

     python venv/lib/python3.9/site-packages/gprof2dot.py -f pstats test.pstats
 1. Having trace_file as a parameter to the constructor, but not using it until run_program makes no sense.
 1. remove REM from code coverage, many of the are unreachable
-1. check k9(count of klingons alive)  at end, to see if trek bot won
+1. check k9(count of Klingons alive)  at end, to see if trek bot won
 1. Need to support "ELSE" for superstartrek3.bas
 1. It should be possible to save code coverage data across multiple runs, so I can get to 100% coverage.